Credo offers adventure.

 Each year, in mid-September, following the first Morning Lesson Block, all Credo students spend a week adventuring in nature.
 Students on each trip are led by their class guides and sometimes other professionals with a particular expertise.
 Other adults serve as chaperones on the trips, with a minimum eight-to-one student-to-adult ratio.
-Parents are asked to make a voluntary financial contribution toward the cost of these trips, which range from $150-$300 per student.
+Parents are asked to make a voluntary financial contribution toward the cost of these trips of $300.00 per student.

 Ninth graders (Earth) enjoy a four-day, three-night backpacking trip in Northern California.